auzbuckley/agile_resources/agile_assessment_survey.md

 6. I have reasonable control and flexibility over my work

 ## Transparency & Collaboration
-1. I feel that, within our department, individuals and teams collaborate closely together (as opposed to being silos)
+1. I feel that, within our department, there is sufficient collaboration and feedback between individuals and teams (as opposed to being silos)
 2. I feel that decisions made within the product and tech departments are inclusive and well communicated (strategy, internal changes etc.)
 3. I feel all teams are strategically aligned
-4. I feel that tech teams closely collaborate with stakeholders and customers :zap:**(P4)**
+4. I feel that there is sufficient collaboration and feedback between tech teams and stakeholders/ customers :zap:**(P4)**
 5. I feel that I have a say in the direction of the tech and product departments
 6. I feel that we are clearly and visibly tracking the progress and/ or health of the teams, department, and product :zap:**(P12)**